ViniOcCode/passwordgen/README.md

 # PasswordGen

 A password generator written in Python.
-Easily create secure passwords with customizable options for length and complexity.
+Easily create secure passwords with customizable options for length.

 ## Features